|

 29 September 33

-Schmitter serves aboard the World War 1 battleship Schleswig Holstein which at that time was serving as the flagship of the German Navy.
+Schmitter serves as a motor mechanic (his civilain trade) aboard the World War 1 era battleship Schleswig Holstein which at that time was serving as the flagship of the German Navy.
 He would serve aboard this vessel until 15 May 1934.

 1934